vishvAsa/kalpAntaram/kANe/v4/3_shrAddha/09_Introduction.md

 [^901]: आरब्धे चाभोजनमा समापनात् । आप. ध. सू II.
 7.17.24.

 The Kūrma (uttarārdha 22.8) states that if a person first invites a brāhmaṇa and then foolishly invites another (passing over the first) then he becomes a greater sinner (than the brāhmaṇa who after accepting one invitation promises to dine at another śrāddha) and is born as a worm in human faeces.

 The Bhaviṣyapurāṇa[^902] provides that honouring gods, pitṛs and men and feeding (brāhmaṇas) should not be done without wearing an upper garment; otherwise the rite will bear no fruit.

+### Number of Invitees

 About the number of brāhmaṇas to be invited at a śrāddha there were several options and several views.
 The Āsv.
 Gr.
 S. states[^903] that at the Pārvaṇa-śrāddha (performed on a _parvan_ day i.e. on Amāvāsya), the Ābhyudayika śrāddha, the Ekod diṣṭa or _Kāmya_, the larger the number of brāhmaṇas the greater is the reward, that in no case should a person invite only one brāhmaṇa at a śrāddha meant for all pitṛs or he may optionally invite only one brāhmaṇa except at the first śrāddha, that he may invite one, two or three brāhmaṇas for each of the three paternal ancestors.
 The Sān.
 Gr.
 (IV.
 1,2) and Kauṣītaki Gr.
 III.
 14.1-2 prescribe that one should[^904] invite an uneven number of brāhmaṇas, at least three, to sit down as (representing the) fathers.
 Gaut. requires[^905] 'He shall feed an uneven number of brāhmaṇas, at least nine or as many as he is able (to feed) and that they should be learned in the Veda and endowed with polished speech, good appearance, mature age and good character'.